-- Supreme Court: The highest court in Zambia, it has the final authority on constitutional and legal matters. - Constitutional Court: Handles cases specifically related to constitutional issues. - High Courts: Unlimited and original jurisdiction in civil and criminal matter, and has appellate jurisdiction over lower courts. - Subordinate Courts: Includes Magistrates' Courts, Small Claims Courts, which handle criminal and civil cases. - Local Courts: Deal with customary law matters and minor civil disputes.
+- Supreme Court: The highest court in Zambia, it has the final authority on constitutional and legal matters. - Constitutional Court: Handles cases specifically related to constitutional issues. - High Court: Deals with civil and criminal cases, and has appellate jurisdiction over lower courts. - Subordinate Courts: Includes Magistrates Courts, which handle criminal and civil cases. - Local Courts: Deal with customary law matters and minor civil disputes.